kfgodel/diamond/wiki/type-tests_api_guide.md

 # Diamond API for type members
-This doc shows common use cases as examples of the API to test or check a type against other types
+This doc shows examples of API usage showcasing some common use cases to test or check a type against other types

 ### Is... questions
 All the questions that have the form is... and return a boolean as response